vallard/K8sServerless/minio/README.md

 ## 5.5 Minio Command Line Client

 While GUIs are nice, they are also hard for automation tools to interact with.
-Let's use the command line client to interact with minio.
+Let's use the command line client to interact with Minio.

 [Download the latest client](https://docs.minio.io/docs/minio-client-complete-guide) for your Operating System